How to Repair Your Online Reputation After a Mistake: It happens to the best of us: we make mistakes.

 Step 4: Follow up with the negative “ring leaders.”

-Who was most offended by your mistake?
+Who was the person most offended by your mistake?
 Who is spreading the word and rallying others against you?
 Who are your most valued upset customers?
 Reach out to those people privately and individually to apologize personally.
 In some cases, free products, discounts, or other perks might be appropriate.

 Step 5: Move on.